Right Arrow

 • Tracks compliance trends across sites and subcontractors

-• Generates compliance reports for OSHA requirements
+• Generates data and video evidence for compliance reports

-Intelligent security and theft prevention
+Intelligent security and theft deterrence

 • Loitering detection to identify suspicious behavior patterns